wix/Detox/docs/Introduction.Android.md

 ### 3. Add Kotlin

-If your project does not already use Kotlin, add the Kotlin Gradle-plugin to your classpath in `android/build.gradle`:
+If your project does not already support Kotlin, add the Kotlin Gradle-plugin to your classpath in the root build-script (i.e.`android/build.gradle`):

 ```groovy
 buildscript {